PeterMosmans/ansible-role-virtualbox-guest/README.md

 Created by Peter Mosmans.

-Contributions by Isaac Kim, Fred Leger and many others: see [https://github.com/PeterMosmans/ansible-role-virtualbox-guest/graphs/contributors]
+Contributions are more than welcome!
+Thanks to all contributors so far: see [https://github.com/PeterMosmans/ansible-role-virtualbox-guest/graphs/contributors]